 Profile

-Models are often used to represent various types of systems.
-This is especially true for software systems, where cooperating teams create models using a modeling language (e.g., UML).
-In cooperative modeling scenarios, it is useful to identify contributions and changes performed by individuals and teams.
+In cooperative systems modeling scenarios, it is useful to identify contributions and changes performed by individuals and teams.
 CHECKSUM monitors the cooperative work done on models and maintains an immutable changelog.
-CHECKSUM uses its changelog to measure contributions based on points, time, and quality, and to enable the auditing of a model’s change-history.
-GEneric Meta-Model (GEMM) enables CHECKSUM to support an extensible variety of model types by unifying the models’ underlying representation.
+GEMM enables CHECKSUM to support various types of models through a unified representation.

 Model-Driven Contextual Help for Adaptive User Interfaces